bang/python-speedup/README.md

 https://joblib.readthedocs.io/en/stable/

+## joblib_http_request.py

+A script that uses `joblib` for parallelize HTTP requests.

 ## multiprocessing_001.py

-A simple script using the native library `multiprocessing` starting processes from a object pool.
+A simple script using the native library `multiprocessing` to execute parallel processes from a Pool.

+## multiprocessing_http_request.py

+A script that uses `multiprocessing` lib for parallelize HTTP requests.